ongots/pseudo-fullscreen-firefox/README.md

 ### Install Firefox style
-1. If you are using compact density switch to normal.
+1. If you are using compact density switch to normal
 2. In about:config enable:
 - `toolkit.legacyUserProfileCustomizations.stylesheets`
 - `layout.css.backdrop-filter.enabled` (for blur)